paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-079-definitions.md

 Pub.
 L. 98–369, div.
 A, title II, § 221(d), July 18, 1984, 98 Stat.
 772, as amended by Pub.
 L. 99–514, § 2, title XVIII, §§ 1825(e), 1899A(69), Oct.
 22, 1986, 100 Stat.
 2095, 2848, 2962, provided that: “(1) In general.—Except as otherwise provided in this subsection, the amendments made by this section [enacting this section and amending [section 101 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-101) and provisions set out as a note under [section 101 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-101)] shall apply to contracts issued after December 31, 1984, in taxable years ending after such date. “(2) Special rule for certain contracts issued after june 30, 1984.—“(A) General rule.—Except as otherwise provided in this paragraph, the amendments made by this section shall apply also to any contract issued after June 30, 1984, which provides an increasing death benefit and has premium funding more rapid than 10-year level premium payments. “(B) Exception for certain contracts.—Subparagraph (A) shall not apply to any contract if—“(i) such contract (whether or not a flexible premium contract) would meet the requirements of section 101(f) of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954], “(ii) such contract is not a flexible premium life insurance contract (within the meaning of section 101(f) of such Code) and would meet the requirements of section 7702 of such Code determined by—“(I) substituting ‘3 percent’ for ‘4 percent’ in section 7702(b)(2) of such Code, and “(II) treating subparagraph (B) of section 7702(e)(1) of such Code as if it read as follows: ‘the maturity date shall be the latest maturity date permitted under the contract, but not less than 20 years after the date of issue or (if earlier) age 95’, or “(iii) under such contract—“(I) the premiums (including any policy fees) will be adjusted from time-to-time to reflect the level amount necessary (but not less than zero) at the time of such adjustment to provide a level death benefit assuming interest crediting and an annual effective interest rate of not less than 3 percent, or “(II) at the option of the insured, in lieu of an adjustment under subclause (I) there will be a comparable adjustment in the amount of the death benefit. “(C) Certain contracts issued before october 1, 1984.—“(i) In general.—Subparagraph (A) shall be applied by substituting ‘September 30, 1984’ for ‘June 30, 1984’ in the case of a contract—“(I) which would meet the requirements of section 7702 of such Code if ‘3 percent’ were substituted for ‘4 percent’ in section 7702(b)(2) of such Code, and the rate or rates guaranteed on issuance of the contract were determined without regard to any mortality charges and any initial excess interest guarantees, and “(II) the cash surrender value of which does not at any time exceed the net single premium which would have to be paid at such time to fund future benefits under the contract. “(ii) Definitions.—For purposes of clause (i)—“(I) In general.—Except as provided in subclause (II), terms used in clause (i) shall have the same meanings as when used in section 7702 of such Code. “(II) Net single premium.—The term ‘net single premium’ shall be determined by substituting ‘3 percent’ for ‘4 percent’ in section 7702(b)(2) of such Code, by using the 1958 standard ordinary mortality and morbidity tables of the National Association of Insurance Commissioners, and by assuming a level death benefit. “(3) Transitional rule for certain existing plans of insurance.—A plan of insurance on file in 1 or more States before September 28, 1983, shall be treated for purposes of section 7702(i)(3) of such Code as a plan of insurance on file in 1 or more States before September 28, 1983, without regard to whether such plan of insurance is modified after September 28, 1983, to permit the crediting of excess interest or similar amounts annually and not monthly under contracts issued pursuant to such plan of insurance. “(4) Extension of flexible premium contract provisions.—The amendments made by subsection (b) [amending [section 101 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-101) and provisions set out as a note under [section 101 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-101)] shall take effect on January 1, 1984. “(5) Special rule for master contract.—For purposes of this subsection, in the case of a master contract, the date taken into account with respect to any insured shall be the first date on which such insured is covered under such contract.”

 #### Interim Rules; Regulations; Standards Before Regulations Take Effect
 Pub.
 L. 100–647, title V, § 5011(c), Nov.
 10, 1988, 102 Stat.
-3661, provided that: “(1) Regulations.—Not later than January 1, 1990, the Secretary of the Treasury (or his delegate) shall issue regulations under section 7702(c)(3)(B)(i) of the 1986 Code (as amended by subsection (a)). “(2) Standards before regulations take effect.—In the case of any contract to which the amendments made by this section [amending this section] apply and which is issued before the effective date of the regulations required under paragraph (1), mortality charges which do not differ materially from the charges actually expected to be imposed by the company (taking into account any relevant characteristic of the insured of which the company is aware) shall be treated as meeting the requirements of clause (i) of section 7702(c)(3)(B) of the 1986 Code (as amended by subsection (a)).”
+3661, provided that the Secretary of the Treasury would issue regulations under subsec. (c)(3)(B)(i) of this section and provided for a standard for contracts issues before the effective date of those regulations.

 #### Plan Amendments Not Required Until January 1, 1989
 For provisions directing that if any amendments made by subtitle A or subtitle C of title XI [§§ 1101–1147 and 1171–1177] or title XVIII [§§ 1800–1899A] of Pub.
 L. 99–514 require an amendment to any plan, such plan amendment shall not be required to be made before the first plan year beginning on or after Jan.
 1, 1989, see section 1140 of Pub.
 L. 99–514, as amended, set out as a note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).